The Dead Sea Hotel

 Of Moritats

-A Moritat was originally a medieval entertainment put on by street entertainers, mummers, a ‘murder ballad’ that told a tale of murder most foul.
-It was a form of entertainment most popular in Germany, even up to the 20th century - Mack The Knife, the song made so popular by Louis Armstrong and Bobby Darin, was originally composed as a moritat - by none other than Kurt Weill together with Berthold Brecht.
+A Moritat was originally a medieval entertainment put on by street entertainers, mummers, a ‘murder ballad’ that invariably told a chilling tale of murder most foul.
+It was a form of entertainment most popular in Germany, even up to the 20th century - Mack The Knife, the song made so popular by Louis Armstrong and Bobby Darin, was originally composed as part of a moritat, the Threepenny Opera as you ask, by none other than Kurt Weill together with Berthold Brecht.

 And that’s what The Dead Sea Hotel is - a murder ballad.
 Its central theme is death and perhaps what happens after that most inevitable of events has taken place.